United Wa State Army

 The UWSA announced its territory as the "Wa State Government Special Administrative Region" on 1 January 2009.
 The de facto President is Bao Youxiang, and the Vice President is Xiao Minliang.
-Although the Government of Myanmar does not officially recognise the sovereignty of Wa State, the Tatmadaw (Myanmar Armed Forces) has frequently allied with the UWSA to fight against Shan nationalist militia groups, such as the Shan State Army - South.
+Although the Government of Myanmar does not officially recognise the sovereignty of Wa State, the Tatmadaw (Myanmar Armed Forces) has frequently allied with the UWSA to fight against Shan nationalist militia groups, such as the Shan State Army (RCSS).

 Despite being de facto independent from Myanmar, the Wa State officially recognizes Myanmar's sovereignty over all of its territory.
 In 1989 the two parties signed a ceasefire agreement, and in 2013 signed a peace deal.
 As the largest non-state armed group in Myanmar, it has effectively led the Federal Political Negotiation and Consultative Committee (FPNCC) since 2017, representing nearly every pre-2021 non-ceasefire signatory armed groups.
+In not seeking independence or secession, UWSA is unlike most of the ethnic armed organizations in Myanmar.

 History

-On 17 April 1989, ethnic Wa soldiers, among other groups, split from the Communist Party of Burma (CPB) in a mutiny and ended the long-running Communist insurgency in Burma.
+On 17 April 1989, ethnic Wa soldiers, among other groups, split from the Communist Party of Burma (CPB) in a mutiny and ended the long-running communist insurgency in Burma.
 On 9 May 1989, the Burmese government signed a cease-fire agreement with UWSA, formally ending the conflict.
 The United Wa State Party was formed as a merger of the Burma National United Party and the non-communist Wa National Council in November 1989, following the CPB mutiny in spring of 1989.

 The UWSA is supported by China, who gives the UWSA more support than to the Myanmar government.

 Until 1996 the United Wa State Army was involved in a conflict against the Shan Mong Tai Army led by drug kingpin Khun Sa which suited the objectives of the Tatmadaw in the area.
 During this conflict the Wa army occupied areas close to the Thai border, ending up with the control of two separate swathes of territory north and south of Kengtung.

 UWSA is one of the 17 armed ceased fire groups that attended long National Convention orchestrated by Myanmar military.
+In 1990s the Wa Women's Association established an orphanage in Pangkham for children's whose parents were killed in fighting between UWSA and Shan forces.

 In August 2009, the United Wa State Army became involved in the Kokang incident, a violent conflict with Burma's military junta's Myanmar Armed Forces (Tatmadaw).
 This was the largest outbreak of fighting between ethnic armies and government troops since the signing of the cease-fire 20 years earlier.
 Myanmar signed a peace deal with the UWSA in 2013 in the leadup to the Nationwide Ceasefire Agreement (NCA).
 However, the UWSA did not sign the NCA in 2015.